 What is the difference between chronic pain and normal pain?

-If someone is still having pain beyond the 3 month mark, it’s unlikely for it to be related to any sort of damage to your biological tissues unless someone is pushing through vigorous activity or constant work activities that can aggravate the symptoms in a manner that may still damage tissues.
+If someone is still having persistent pain beyond the 3 month mark, it’s unlikely for it to be related to any sort of damage to your biological tissues unless someone is pushing through vigorous activity or constant work activities that can aggravate the symptoms in a manner that may still damage tissues.

-Common markers of chronic pain.
+Common markers of chronic pain

 - Persistent pain > 3 months, especially if one has rested or been doing rehabilitation for prolonged periods of time.
 The injury(s) have completed healed by this time, so there’s no damaged tissues anymore which means the source of your pain is not your injury.